top of page

 I checked the leather satchel which stored all the important documents we needed for the border crossing.

-OUR CAR TITLE IS MISSING!
+OUR CAR TITLE WAS MISSING!

 Todd had taken the car title to the Mexican Consulate to get our car sticker for Mexico, but the lines were too long so he decided not to wait - after that, he can't remember what he did with the title.